 - Measuring the flour: Use the scoop and sweep method for measuring the flour.
 Scoop the measuring cup into the flour and then sweep off the excess.
 This will give you ~5 oz (by weight) of flour per cup.

 - Moving the cake: Use a cutting board or plate and place in gently on top of the cake then flip it over so the top is resting on the board.
-Take off the cake pan base and peel off the parchment.
-Put your serving platter over the cake and flip again.
+Take off the pan base and peel off the parchment.
+Put your serving platter over the bottom and flip again.

 - Confectioners' sugar: Dust with the sugar just before serving since the sugar will tend to melt into the top of the cake.